-The two Governments believe that it may be helpful to clarify their views on two crucial issues, consent and decommissioning, in the run-up to the resumption of all-party talks.
+The two Governments are committed to the documents they have signed, including the Downing Street Declaration, but believe it may be helpful to clarify their views on two crucial issues, consent and decommissioning, in the run-up to the resumption of all-party talks.

-The two Governments remain fully committed to the consent principle as set out in the Downing Street Declaration, and this will be a guiding principle for them in the negotiations, from which no outcome is of course excluded or predetermined.
+Consent will be a guiding principle for them in the negotiations, from which no outcome is of course excluded or pre-determined.